-8.4.1 The Student Governor shall be a sabbatical officer of the Students' Union to be elected by the students of the University as a whole in accordance with arrangements approved by the Board of Governors.
+- 8.4.1 The Student Governor shall be a sabbatical officer or other member of the Students' Union to be elected by the students of the University as a whole in accordance with arrangements approved by the Board of Governors. - 8.4.2 The two nominated Teaching Staff Governors shall be members of the Teaching Staff who shall be elected by the Teaching Staff in accordance with arrangements approved by the Board of Governors.

-- 8.4.2 The two nominated Teaching Staff Governors shall be members of the academic staff of the University and shall be Qualified Employees who shall be elected by the Qualified Employees forming the teaching staff of the University as a whole in accordance with arrangements approved by the Board of Governors. - 8.4.3 Nominated Governors shall be appointed by a resolution of the Board of Governors at a meeting that is quorate.
+- 8.4.3 The one nominated non Teaching Staff Governor shall be an employee of the University not being a member of Teaching Staff and shall be elected by the non Teaching Staff in accordance with arrangements approved by the Board of Governors. - 8.4.4 Nominated Governors shall be appointed by a resolution of the Board of Governors at a meeting that is quorate.
 The Board of Governors shall satisfy itself that nominated Governors are duly qualified for membership of the Board of Governors.